Flamur Beqiri: Swedish hitman guilty of doorstep murder

 Tobias Andersson, 32, and Bawer Karaer, 23, also from Sweden, were acquitted of both charges.

-The court heard that Mr Beqiri was a kingpin in an international drugs gang who was targeted as part of a feud with a rival organised crime group.
+The court heard that Mr Beqiri was a kingpin in an international drugs gang and had been targeted as part of a feud with a rival organised crime group.
 He was shot a number of times in a killing that had been six months in the planning.

 The killers came to London from Sweden before returning.
 A local team - Clifford Rollox, 31, from Islington, north London, and Dutch national Claude Isaac Castor, 31, from Sint Maarten in the Caribbean, who were hired to "tidy up" the aftermath, were found guilty of perverting the course of justice.